 A properly adjustable keyboard tray should help fix two common ergonomic woes: elbow flexion (the degree to which you bend your elbows), and wrist flexion (ditto at the wrists).
 To picture unhealthy flexion, just imagine the classic “computer hunch”; arms folded up, and wrists angled sharply downward to reach a flat keyboard.
 We see this posture all the time with DIY treadmill deskers, and it’s truly cringe-inducing – not to mention repetitive stress injury-inducing.
 Your best posture is your natural one, with elbows hanging lower than ninety degrees and hands nearly in line with the forearms (a very slight upward tilt is best).
 But, of course, this isn’t really possible on a regular flat keyboard placed at chest level.

 The 60LE is about as basic as functional adjustable keyboard trays get.
 It is capable of limited height-adjustment, +/- 15º of tilt, which is adequate (we prefer trays with -20º maximum tilt for treadmill desking, but they’re uncommon), and horizontal swiveling.
-All in all, sufficient.
+All in all, sufficient for the ergodynamics of an active workstation.
 There are certainly nicer products on the market, but the 60LE does an admirable job of covering the basics.

 “Negative Tilt” Explained

 This is perhaps the single most important concept that users, and even salespeople and websites that sell keyboard trays, get reversed in their minds, and it’s easy to understand why this happens.
 The very word “negative” sounds counter-intuitive.
 But, in fact, it’s a negative tilt, as shown in the photo on the right, above, that you want to achieve with an ergonomic keyboard tray.
 The only application for positive tilt is typically for gamers who want to lean way back in their chairs and still be able to see and reach their keyboards.